 For students interested in addressing issues related to their personal growth and development, individual counseling is available, as are small group workshops and special programs that are offered throughout the semester.

-Students experiencing a mental health crisis when the Counseling Center is closed (evenings, weekends & holidays) please call 911 or Rockland County Behavioral Health Response Team at 845-517-0400 for immediate assistance.
+Students experiencing a mental health crisis when the Counseling Center is closed (evenings, weekends & holidays) please call 911, Rockland County Behavioral Health Response Team at 845-517-0400, or The Suicide & Crisis Lifeline at 988 for immediate assistance.

 How to schedule an appointment

 Counselors are available to meet with you via phone or video conferencing (such as Zoom or Google Meets) during the pandemic.

 To schedule an appointment to talk with a Counselor please email [email protected].
 Appointments are available in person or virtual.

 If you are experiencing an emergency or are in crisis and need immediate support call the Rockland County Behavioral Health Response Team (845) 517-0400, The Suicide & Crisis Lifeline at 988, or 911.
 Please note that Counselors are only available during normal office hours.

 24/7 Additional Hotline Support that may be useful to you at this time: